JeffersonYu1/EE312H-Testcases/README.md

 # EE312H-Testcases
 Student-contribution test case repository for UT Austin's EE312H Course (Software Design and Implementation).
 Unofficial, not directly affiliated with UT.
 Started Spring 2022.

-Thanks to everyone who contributed to this project! **Do not upload program source code to this repo or its forks!!**
+Thanks to everyone who contributed to this project! **If this repository helped you, please consider giving it a star.
+Thanks!**

+**Do not upload program source code to this repo or its forks!!**

 * [How to Use a Test Case](https://github.com/JeffersonYu1/EE312H-Testcases#how-to-use-a-test-case)
 * [How to Write a Test Case](https://github.com/JeffersonYu1/EE312H-Testcases#how-to-write-a-test-case)